Developer Tools

 What is the difference between 301 and 302 redirects?

-A 301 redirect is permanent — search engines transfer the original page's ranking signals to the new URL.
-A 302 redirect is temporary — search engines keep the original URL indexed.
-Use 301 for permanent URL changes and 302 for temporary moves.
+A 301 redirect is permanent — search engines transfer the original page's ranking signals to the new URL over time.
+A 302 redirect is temporary — search engines keep the original URL indexed and do not transfer ranking equity.
+Use 301 for permanent URL changes and domain migrations.
+Use 302 for A/B tests, temporary maintenance pages, or seasonal redirects you will remove later.

 What causes a 500 Internal Server Error?